COVID19 Preparedness, Response and Recovery Package for Local Business

 Please email us if you discover a deactivated link or if the page is no longer current.

-CLICK HERE for the latest Queensland Government updates, including current status, contact tracing alerts and exposure sites, hotspots, restricted LGA’s, interstate areas of concern, wastewater surveillance and Queensland’s Covid19 statistics.
+Queensland Government updates: direct link to current status, contact tracing alerts and exposure sites, hotspots, restricted LGA’s, interstate areas of concern, wastewater surveillance and Queensland’s Covid19 statistics.

-CLICK HERE for information for specific industries and businesses, including resources, QLD Check in app, Covid Safe Plans and checklists, plus assistance for businesses available via Business Queensland.
+Information for specific industries and businesses: access to resources, QLD Check in app, Covid Safe Plans and checklists, plus assistance for businesses available via Business Queensland.

-CLICK HERE to access Queensland Small Business Financial Counselling Service for assistance when experiencing hardship during periods of closure and/or lockdown.
+Access to Queensland Small Business Financial Counselling Service for assistance when experiencing hardship during periods of closure and/or lockdown.

-When impacted by COVID19 and in need of financial assistance or other types of relief from the Queensland and Australian governments, plus Queensland local councils CLICK HERE to go to the COVID19 Business Assistance Finder.
+When impacted by COVID19 and in need of financial assistance or other types of relief from the Queensland and Australian governments, plus Queensland local councils you can search the COVID19 Business Assistance Finder.

 The ‘Coronavirus Business Liaison Unit’ on the Australian Government website is a good resource proving up to date information on the Government’s response to COVID-19 and the actions that Government is taking to support business and industry across Australia.
 CLICK HERE TO READ MORE

 CLICK HERE to find out how to negotiate commercial rent relief and other lease arrangements with your tenant or landlord if experiencing hardship during COVID19, as well as advocacy support for small businesses accessible through the Queensland Small Business Commissioner (QSBC).